 What emerges is a big picture of how Chicago's underworld evolved during this period.
 This broad perspective goes well beyond Capone and specific acts of violence and brings to light what was happening elsewhere in Chicagoland and after Capone went to jail.

 Based on 25 years of research and using many previously unexplored sources, this fascinating account of a bloody and colorful era in Chicago history will become the definitive work on the subject.

-Available for preorder at all fine online bookstores
+Available at all fine online bookstores

 A KILLING IN CAPONE’S PLAYGROUND: